ionic-team/ng-cordova/CONTRIBUTING.md

 ## Contributing

+### New Here and want to help?

+First off, Welcome!
+NgCordova is possible because of your support.
+There are a lot of community plugins out there; many more than any one person could maintain and support.
+Likewise, the wrappers take a level of support that no one person could provide on their own.
+We need your help.
+If you've never contributed to open source before, now's your chance.
+There are lots of things you can do to help.

+If you're nervous about writing plugin wrappers (It's really not as hard as it looks), there is lots you can do:

+ - Report bugs!
+When reporting a bug, please include a [Minimal, Complete, Verifiable Example](http://stackoverflow.com/help/mcve).
+These are important because it gets us much closer to fixing the bug you've found, and it verifies that this is an actual bug.
+When creating an MCVE, feel free to put it in a public repo and linking to it in your issue.
+The closer we can get to simply building your repo and running it, the more likely we're able to fix the issue quickly.
+If a bug report doesn't include an MCVE, we'll probably have to close it.
+ - Improve the documentation!
+Documentation is boring, but it's the first thing newcomers see.
+If you think the documentation can be improved, submit a pull request that improves it.
+How to do that is included below.

+#### I want a new plugin included in NgCordova

+Awesome!
+Please write a wrapper for it to ensure we get it in as quickly as possible.
+Not sure how to do that?
+I've included references in issue #885.

+#### *Plugin I Use* is no longer maintained/supported

+Create a pull request that updates the README.md with the version of Cordova that plugin works with; and if there's a new plugin that is supported, please help us by writing a wrapper for it.

 #### Creating an Issue

 If you have a problem with ng-cordova, you can [submit a new Issue](https://github.com/driftyco/ng-cordova/issues/new).
 Please be detailed in your issue report, and include keywords such as : `Feat`, `Bug`, etc